Read Sensors Without Dependencies

-When it comes to sensors on Linux, the lm-sensors is the most common answer.
-We use it to read temperature, voltage and fan speed for many years.
+When it comes to sensors on Linux, the lm-sensors (sensors command) is the most common answer.
+However it's written in Perl and is compatible with old kernel, resulting in many dependencies:

 [kkocdko@klf apps]$ sudo dnf install lm_sensors